 It can also help to have a strong social network.
 Forming relationships with people in your organisation you get on well with can take the focus off the more difficult ones.

 Many people feel that they’re unable to perform their job effectively due to poor management, lack of training and lack of equipment or resources, leading to stress.

 You may be able to tackle this through your organisation, by having conversations with those able to influence it.

-If you’re not able to handle the cause of the problem directly, you might need to try other solutions.
+If you’re unable to handle the cause of the problem directly, you might need to try other solutions.
 There’s plenty you can do outside of work that has a positive influence over your wellbeing, so take enough time out, switch off work emails and try to exercise regularly.

 The NHS recommends the act of taking control and finding solutions as a stress buster 5.
-Identify where you can take action, for example by protecting your income, or by increasing your physical activity.
-In the most extreme cases it can be worth a change in career to protect your health.
+Identify where you can take action, for example by protecting your income or increasing your physical activity.
+In the most extreme cases, it may be worth a career change to protect your health.

 If work stress continues to be an issue for you, get an appointment with your GP to discuss what would be the best course of action.